Public Service Loan Forgiveness (PSLF)

 Does my income level determine eligibility for PSLF?

-There is no income requirement to qualify for PSLF.
-However, since your required monthly payment amount under most of the qualifying PSLF repayment plans is based on your income, your income level over the course of your public service employment may be a factor in determining whether you have a remaining loan balance to be forgiven after making 120 qualifying payments.
+There is no income requirement to qualify for PSLF; however, since the required monthly payment amount under most qualifying PSLF repayment plans is based on your income, your income level over the course of your public service employment may be a factor in determining whether you have a remaining loan balance to be forgiven after making 120 qualifying payments.

 u